rubensworks/article-privacy-decentralized/content/framework.md

 <!-- ### Privacy-Preserving Federated Querying -->

 The proposed privacy-preserving federation architecture is depicted in [](#figure-privacy-federation-architecture).
 We first provide a high-level overview of the architecture, and the requirements that guide our proposal.
-Following on from this we introduce our abstract (i) access key creation algorithm, (ii) summary creation algorithm, (iii) summary aggregation algorithm, (iv) client side querying algorithm, and our (v) access control algorithm.
+Following on from this we introduce our (i) abstract access key creation algorithm, (ii) summary creation algorithm, (iii) summary aggregation algorithm, (iv) client side querying algorithm, and our (v) access control algorithm.

+{:.todo}
+I'm wondering if we should just refer to _multiple algorithms_ at this point, instead of explicitly naming them here, because the reader won't really understand them yet at this point.

+{:.todo}
+Should we move the figure to the following sub-section?
+Because we basically just say "here it is", without really explaining it.

 <figure id="figure-privacy-federation-architecture">
 <img src="img/privacy-federation-architecture.svg" alt="[Privacy-Preserving Federated Querying Architecture]">